-A primary aim of this website is to construct a full digital archive of the full THESE ROOMS project that acts as a living legacy of the collaboration.
+A primary aim of this website is to construct a full digital archive of the entire THESE ROOMS project that acts as a living legacy of the collaboration.
 This room seeks to describe and document the collaborative artistic process through the voices of David Bolger, Owen Boss, Louise Lowe and other core members of the creative team.
 Through images, sound, video and blog style posts, we hope to build a unique insight into the methodology and practice of the artists themselves from concept to staging and beyond.

 THEY SAW RED is inspired by the Statement of MRS MARY McCARTNEY, wife of James McCartney from the FRAGMENT OF HISTORY containing the 38 female testimonies related to the North King Street Massacre on 28/29 April 1916.These images represent a visual interpretation of her journey and experience during her hostage situation in Mrs Lawless’s No 27 North King Street, following her arrival with her husband, maid servant and three week old child.The images take us on her journey from when she entered the house to the murder of her husband James, who was killed along with three other men.